|

 Some companies

-use own traditional colour of wrappers ( Milka, Cadbury, Orion ) but most
+use own traditional colour of wrappers ( Milka, Cadbury, Orion ) but

 of them use different colours of wrappers for each taste. |